HasanKaya53/php-ajax-multi-image/README.md

 + you can upload PDF,images or other.

-* You should Change save folder in image.class.php
+how use ?

+1) Just change upload folder(If you want you can send the function while calling)
+2) just send file extention. (you can send all file paths. open image.class.php and add your extention)
+3) Check return array. i will send image names
+4) If you want, you can save the names I have sent to the database.

+Note: if you want send text or image  you can. just open ajax.js and add like I did add image.

 THANKS FOR USE.

+* You should Change save folder in image.class.php (If you want you can send the function while calling)